kamon-io/kamon-system-metrics/README.md

    # sigar is enabled by default
    host.enabled = true

-   # jmx related metrics are enabled by default
+   # jvm related metrics are enabled by default
-   jmx.enabled = true
+   jvm.enabled = true
   }
 }
 ```